jalcine/wintermute/src/wintermute-daemon/README.markdown

 The heartbeat plugin is an utility plugin loaded into the daemon instance that collects information from other instances of Wintermute running on the local machine.
-It fetches this by sending out pings designated to be answered by every instance of Wintermute and collects pongs and records the time of said collection to see which process is still currently active or is need of a kick.
+It fetches this by sending out pings designated to be answered by instances of Wintermute and collects pongs and records the time of said collection to see which process is still currently active or is need of a kick.
 Very simple in ideology, if you ask me.